Design. Language. Character.

 Thinking about creating or rebuilding your own brand style guide?
 Start with ‘why’ questions: Why should we use this font?
 Does it measure up to our value proposition and show users what makes us unique?
 Always maintain a clear path from your company goals to your design choices — your customers will hold your authenticity in high regard.

-Nick is a Growth Strategist at New Breed.
-He guides our clients and partners as they make strategic decisions about product, positioning and messaging.
-When not in strategy mode, he's neck-deep in design and storytelling, crosswords and pasta-making.
+Nick is New Breed's Brand Manager.
+He drives our creative strategy and brand positioning across channels.
+When not in strategy mode, he's neck-deep in design and storytelling, crosswords and cooking.